slurm-personal/webinar-seck8s/03-application-security/vulnerable-app/README.md

 - `/` (invalid `token`): fails with 403
 - `/` (valid JWT in `token`): decodes the JWT using the key stored in env var `SECRET_KEY`, extracts the `user_role` from it.
 If `user_role='admin'`, offers additional functionality to select the file to read or upload a file

+## Service: another-service
+- some service that accidentally gave read-write permissions to the default service account in the namespace `vulnerable-app`

 ## Vulnerabilities:
 1. Weak jwt auth scheme with client-side role trust